4d-depot/Build4D/Build4D/Documentation/Classes/_core.md

 <!-- Type your summary here -->
 ## Description

 This class is a base class used by the other classes to create a compiled project or a component.
-It is composed of:
+It is composed of the following:

 * [Class constructor](#class-constructor)
 * [Function \_checkDestinationFolder](#function-checkDestinationFolder)